• Print

-Hypothesis: if ever a VP of something is created, say a VP of quality or a VP of sarcasm, it means two things:
+Hypothesis: if ever a VP of something is created, perhaps a VP of quality or a VP of sarcasm, it means three things:

 1. The company is failing at that activity.

-2. The company will continue to fail at that activity until that VP is no longer needed.
+3. The company will continue to fail at that activity until a VP dedicated to that activity is no longer needed.

-The first point is based on the fact that no innovative company in history, from amazon.com, to Google, to Apple, began with an innovation team.
-When companies start they are by definition creating new things and inventing ways to solve problems.
-Innovation in these early efforts isn’t prevented by the lack of a VP in charge of it.
+No great company in history, from Amazon to Google, to Apple, began with an innovation team.
+That word innovation was almost never used early on, as every employee simply built things to solve problems.
+Innovation, however you define it, in these early efforts isn’t prevented by the lack of a VP in charge of it.
 Finding new ideas happens simply because people need those new ideas to do their jobs.
-Just as there’s no VP of breathing, eating or e-mailing, people do these things just fine, as needed, to get through the day.
+Just as there’s no VP of Breathing or Thinking people do these things just fine, as needed, to get through the day.

-The only sensible angle for a VP of innovation to take is to dedicate themselves to eliminating the need for their role (Point #2 above).
-Any large company started somewhere, and started with innovation and new ideas.
-The VP’s goal then is recovery: to help teams rediscover the environments and attitudes they once had about new ideas, reintroducing risk taking and creative dialog, and then getting out of their way.
-Their job is to use their executive rank to promote teams that already have healthy systems of innovation in place, and use show others how to learn from them.
+The only sensible angle for a VP of innovation to take is to dedicate themselves to eliminating the need for their role (Point #3 above).
+This doesn’t mean there is no value, only that a healthy creative culture wouldn’t require a VP of Creativity, any more than a VP of Breathing.
+The VP’s goal then is recovery to health: to help teams rediscover the environments and attitudes they once had about new ideas, reintroducing risk taking and creative dialog, and then getting out of their way.
+Their job is to use their executive rank to publicize teams that already have healthy systems of innovation in place, and use show others in the company how to learn from their example.

 VPs of innovation should have expiration dates.
 When the company returns to a culture where innovation is natural, or at least comprehensible, the need for a VP of innovation has been satisfied and they should quit and end the role.
-If innovation doesn’t become a natural part of the environment by the expiration date, then that VP can’t say he’s succeeded, as his role in a truly innovative company, wouldn’t ever be necessary.
+If innovation doesn’t become a natural part of the environment by the expiration date, then that VP can’t say she’s succeeded, as her role in a progressive company, wouldn’t ever be necessary.

 For example, the senior staff may be thinking about a re-org that would create a vertical organizational structure.
 The VP of Innovation could “remind” them that horizontal teams tend to be more innovative.